elabftw/elabdoc/doc/install.rst

 * `git <https://git-scm.com/>`_, the version control system
 * `zip <http://infozip.sourceforge.net/Zip.html>`_, the compression tool (for the backups)

-Make sure your user is in the `docker` group so you can execute docker commands without sudo (see `documentation <https://docs.docker.com/install/linux/linux-postinstall/>`_).
+You can have your normal user in the `docker` group to execute docker commands without sudo (see `documentation <https://docs.docker.com/engine/install/linux-postinstall/>`_).

 Also if you are running Ubuntu 20.04 with Docker installed as a snap.
 Uninstall that and install it without snap.
 See `this issue <https://github.com/elabftw/elabftw/issues/1917>`_.

 Install eLabFTW
 ---------------

-.. warning:: A proper subdomain is required.
-Subfolder install is not supported!
+.. warning:: A proper subdomain is required!

 * Install `elabctl`, a tool to help you manage the elabftw installation:

 .. code-block:: bash

-    # get the program (a bash script)
+    # get the program (a bash script) and make it executable
     curl -sL https://get.elabftw.net -o elabctl && chmod +x elabctl
     # add it to a directory in your $PATH
     sudo mv elabctl /usr/local/bin/